Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 This article contains red fox care information and pictures of an extremely cool homemade fox enclosure, for anyone wondering how responsible exotic pet owners operate.

-- They must be hand-raised at an early age (5-6 weeks of age) to be a tame pet
+- They must be hand-raised at an early age (five to six weeks of age) to be a tame pet.

 - They do not have a dog-like psychological cooperation with humans and do not understand correction.

-- Will require more stimulation than many dog breeds and they have a high activity level, so an outdoor pen is a requirement
+- They will require more stimulation than many dog breeds and they have a high activity level, so an outdoor pen is a requirement.

 Russian Domesticated Foxes